facebook/react-native-website/docs/layout-props.md

 ### `flexWrap`

 `flexWrap` controls whether children can wrap around after they hit the end of a flex container.
 It works like `flex-wrap` in CSS (default: nowrap).
 See https://developer.mozilla.org/en-US/docs/Web/CSS/flex-wrap for more details.
+Note it does not work anymore with `alignItems: stretch` (the default), so you may want to use `alignItems: flex-start` for example (breaking change details: https://github.com/facebook/react-native/releases/tag/v0.28.0).

 | Type                   | Required |
 | ---------------------- | -------- |